joshbroton/Responsive-Menu/readme.md

 # jQuery Responsive Menu Plugin
 A Plugin which turns your site's navigation into a dropdown (<`select>`) when your browser is at mobile widths.

+##Changelog
+1. Added support for target="_blank" on links in the menu.
+This can be turned off by setting honorTargetBlank to false.
+2. Added support for window.matchMedia().
+It now defaults to this and falls back to the comparing switchWidth to $(window).width() because of the differences in the way Firefox and IE10 implement .width() vs. all media queries.
+IE8 doesn't support window.matchMedia(), but that's OK because it measures .width() the same way as media queries.
+3. Changed the way the top level menu items are converted into links with the text from groupPageText.
+If that top level menu item doesn't contain a link (which it shouldn't due to touch devices), then it doesn't create the "dummy" `<option>`.
+4. Minor speed enhancements.

 ## Options
 The options available for the plugin are listed below.
 Their default value appears next to their names, and available values below the description.